LiuqianC/Site_suitability/README.md

 The software is built based on Python environment.

-Before you can use this software, you need to install the following python library in CMD window:
+Before you can use this software, you need to install the following Python library in CMD window:
 * matplotlib
 	  ```
 	  pip install matplotlib